CN3ves/5-/docs/index.md

 In this system, characters do not level up or gain quanta of power at certain points in a deterministic way.
 They age and gain experience!
 Characters can progress (or improve) in 3 different ways: gain experience with skills, acquire better equipment and learn new abilities.

 **Skills** level up using a “learn by doing” system.
 Every time a skill descriptor is called and a double is rolled that is, both dice show the same value, if that value is above the skill level, it gains a new level.
-Everytime a skill hits level 3 or more, a new **ability** related to that skill is gained.
-On the other hand, if a charatcer hits the resistance point, the player will roll 2d6 at the end of the conflict.
-If a double is rolled, **resistence** levels up: if the value shown on the dice face is above the resistence point, increase resistance point by 1, otherwise increase the break-point by 1 if the sum of the die is greater than that of the resistance values.
+Every time a skill hits level 3 or more, a new **ability** related to that skill is gained.
+On the other hand, if a character hits the resistance point, the player will roll 2d6 at the end of the conflict.
+If a double is rolled, **resistance** levels up: if the value shown on the dice face is above the resistance point, increase resistance point by 1, otherwise increase the break-point by 1 if the sum of the die is greater than that of the resistance values.

 As skills, **equipment** is free-form and can be defined on the fly.
 To quickly create a new piece of equipment or an item, simply name it by defining it and adding an adjective to the base name.
 To that, a small extra descriptor may be added if the equipment has any distinctive feature or power.
 Of course, legendary items can have names that are a reference to some historical or mythical place, event or person, and can be uses as opportunities for flashback chapters or as part of character arcs.
-Items will have their own resistence descriptor and will lose their bonus if past the resistance point and brake if past the break-point.
+Items will have their own resistance descriptor and will lose their bonus if past the resistance point and brake if past the break-point.
 > *For example, Rusting Sword, Long Rope, Long-ranged Rifle.
 For a distinctive power, compare useless potion with useless potion of might.
 Instead of the general legendary holy sword of divine power, it may be better to call it *.